moneydewstudio/superpsikopop/src/content/posts/definition-of-analytical-psychology-in-psychology.md

 ---
-Title: "Definition of Analytical Psychology" in Psychology"
+title: "Definition of Analytical Psychology in Psychology"
-Description: "Get to know the definition of analytical psychology according to psychologists."
+description: "Get to know the definition of analytical psychology according to psychologists."
-Date: 2023-08-25T06:00:00+00:125
+date: 2023-03-07T06:00:00+00:00
-Image: "/images/posts/definition-of-analytical-psychology-in-psychology.jpg"
+image: "/images/posts/definition-of-analytical-psychology-in-psychology.jpg"
-Authors: ["Robi Maulana"]
+Draft: FALSE
-Categories: ["Glossary"]
+authors: ["Robi Maulana"]
 Tags:
-Draft: FALSE
+Categories: ["Glossary"]
 ---

 > The system of psychopathology and treatment devised by Carl Jung after his split from the Freudian school.
 It introduces concepts such as the archetype and the collective unconscious.